lucy-kim/lucy-kim.github.io/pages/learn-mySQL.md

 ---
 layout: page
-title: MySQL Tutorial using SQL Cookbook (O'Reilly)
+title: MySQL tutorial using SQL Cookbook
-description: Collection of key essential lessons on how to write SQL queries from SQL Cookbook with instructions of how to set up MySQL on personal computer (Mac)
+description: This tutorial offers key essential lessons on how to use MySQL taught in SQL Cookbook (O'Reilly), along with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.
+output: ioslides_presentation
 ---

-This tutorial offers key essential lessons on how to use MySQL taught in SQL Cookbook, alone with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.
+This tutorial offers key essential lessons on how to use MySQL taught in [SQL Cookbook (O'Reilly)](http://shop.oreilly.com/product/9780596009762.do), along with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.

 ## Setup